CSNG-MFF/mozaik/README.rst

 $ sudo pip install virtualenv
 $ sudo pip install virtualenvwrapper

-To use virtualenv, see the section :ref:`ref-virtual-env` above.

 To setup `virtualenvwrapper <http://virtualenvwrapper.readthedocs.org/en/latest//>`_ add the following lines at the top of ~/.bash_profile (create it if you don't have one)::

     # virtualenvwrapper